My best foodie tribe, happy 2022!

 Ms. Farid has generously shared her epic recipe that I tested it and serve it to my picky kids and some friends we were hosting and they were all over the moon.

-Before we dive into the Fatta details, please bare in mind that Egyptian Fatta is different from its Levantine counterpart.
+Before we dive into the Fatta details, please bear in mind that Egyptian Fatta is different from its Levantine counterpart.
 While both contain toasted bread, the Egyptian one always contains meat, and it doesn’t include yogurt sauce.

 The Different Layers of Fatta